 Engineering Energy Studies *, Energy Transitions Group, Cornell Center for Materials Research, Energy Materials Center at Cornell (EMC2), Graduate Education in Earth-Energy Systems, KAUST Cornell Center for Energy and Sustainability, Northeast Sun Grant Initiative

-More details can be obtained from the listed individuals, a subset of those engaged, or by contacting Jeff Tester, ACSF's Associate Director for Energy Programs.
+More details can be obtained from the listed individuals, a subset of those engaged, or by contacting Todd Cowen, ACSF's Faculty Director for Energy Programs.
 This list of topics will grow over time, so we hope you will come back often.

 (back to ACSF Research)

 Topics: Biofuels | Carbon Footprint | Climate Change | Combustion Engineering | Computation and Modeling